getify/foi-lang/formalization-work/Syntactic-Grammar.md

    position but is semantically rejected; the semantic checker directs the author to declare `?=` and let `!=` derive.

-   Strict no-trivia between the Identifier and the marker (mirrors `Foo@` adjacency at use sites).
+   Strict no-trivia between the hook name and the marker (including between a label segment and the marker, which mirrors `Foo@` adjacency at use sites).
 For the `Tilde OpenAngle` composite markers (`~<`, `~<<`, `~<*`) and the `Qmark Equal` / `Exmark Equal` composite markers (`?=`, `!=`), strict no-trivia within the composite as well (per the composite operators' adjacency rules